 When puppies chew, they don't discriminate!

-Unfortunately, your puppy will probably chew on the things you don't want him to chew on, like your new leather handbag or suede slippers!
+Unfortunately, your puppy will likely chew on the things you don't want him to chew on, like your new leather handbag or suede slippers!

-Choose a varied selection of teething rings and chew toys so that your puppy can relieve his discomfort on a safe toy rather than chewing your prized possessions.
+You can choose from various puppy teething rings and chew toys to relieve your puppy's discomfort on a safe toy rather than chewing your furniture or prized possessions.

-Rope toys are also safe for your Cocker, but remember, puppy teeth are quite fragile and can break easily so take care playing tug of war games.
+Rope toys are also safe for your Cocker, but remember, puppy teeth are pretty fragile and can break easily, so take care with rope toys, especially when playing tug-of-war games.

-As his second phase of puppy teething begins and his new adult teeth start to come through, it's wise to check them just to make sure they're coming through okay and that his baby teeth are dropping out naturally.
+As his second phase of puppy teething begins and his new adult teeth start to come through, it's wise to check your puppy's gums to ensure his teeth are coming through okay and that his baby teeth are dropping out naturally.

-A stubborn milk tooth may force the adult tooth to grow in the wrong place, for example, too close to the next tooth or it may be forced in front of, or behind, another tooth.
+A stubborn milk tooth will crowd the adult tooth, forcing it to grow in another direction, too close to the next tooth, or in front of or behind another tooth.

-This can cause hygiene problems because you won't be able brush between the teeth properly, which could lead to decay and periodontal disease.
+A crowded mouth can cause hygiene problems because you won't be able to brush your puppy's teeth properly, which could lead to decay and periodontal disease.

 If you find that one of his adult teeth is breaking through really close to a baby tooth, a baby tooth that feels like it's not going anywhere anytime soon, I would take your puppy to see his vet.

-Your vet will probably take this opportunity to check your puppy's mouth for bite problems and will be able to advise you about on-going dental care for your Cocker.
+Your vet will check your puppy's mouth for bite problems and will be able to advise you about ongoing dental care for your Cocker.

-Their teeth are sharp so Mom can teach them to bite with a soft mouth; bite gently.
-Although it's mainly down to Mom, brothers and sisters will help too.
+Puppies' teeth are very sharp, and while he's still with his Mum, she can teach your puppy to bite gently with a soft mouth.
+Although it's a task for his Mum, his brothers and sisters will help too.

-For example, when puppies are play-biting and one bites too hard, because the teeth are so sharp, the bite really hurts and the puppy being bitten will yelp loudly and move away and will stop playing.
+For example, when puppies are play-biting, and one of the pups bites too hard, the puppy receiving the bite will yelp loudly, move away, and stop playing.

-The biting puppy soon realizes that rough play ends the fun.
-This teaches the puppy, at a very early age, not to bite too hard.
+The biting puppy soon realizes that rough play ends the fun, which teaches the puppy not to bite too hard.